 Surprisingly, dog bite lawsuits are among the most common where personal injury is concerned.
 The U.S. Centers for Disease Control (CDC) reports more than 4.5 million dog bites cases every year in the U.S., and over 800,000 of the victims require medical attention.

-Laws are in place that allow accident victims to legally pursue compensation for injuries they sustained because of someone else’s negligence.
+Laws are in place that allows accident victims to legally pursue compensation for injuries they sustained because of someone else’s negligence.
 This includes individuals who have been bitten by a dog.
-Recoverable damages are intended to provide compensation to the victim for.
+Recoverable damages are intended to provide compensation to the victim.
 Injured victims can claim the following damages in their lawsuit.

 - Repairing or replacing property damaged at the time of the bite